hathind-ms/copilot-basic/samples/apps/copilot-chat-app-basic/README.md

    1. With the back end and front end running, your web browser should automatically launch and navigate to `http://localhost:3000`
       > The first time running the front-end application may take a minute or so to start.

-   1. Sign in with a Microsoft personal account or a "Work or School" account.

-   1. Consent permission for the application to read your profile information (i.e., your name).

-    If you you experience any errors or issues, consult the troubleshooting section below.

 1. Have fun!
    > **Note:** Each chat interaction will call Azure OpenAI/OpenAI which will use tokens that you may be billed for.